-- 2.5.1 In addition to impacts relating to construction traffic movements the Project will impact on the LRN through highways works relating to the construction of the site access. - 2.5.2 Prior to the main construction works, access to the site will be required off the A487.
-The junction bell mouth would be designed in accordance with the relevant standards outlined in the Design Manual for Roads and Bridges (DMRB) CD 123 Geometric Design of At-Grade Priority and Signal-Controlled Junctions3 in consultation with the LHA.
-This would help mitigate any potential safety risks associated with construction activities. - 2.5.3 Traffic management measures required to construct the access will be identified in consultation and agreement with the LHA.
-This may require partial road closures at offpeak times. - 2.5.4 In addition, any improvements required to accommodate the AIL delivery vehicle will be identified through swept path analysis and an access strategy will be produced in consultation and agreement with the highway authorities.
+- 2.5.1 In addition to impacts relating to construction traffic movements the Project will impact on the LRN through highways works relating to the construction of the site access. - 2.5.2 The site will be accessed via a new permanent access road, from the unnamed road west of the Quarry Lane and Osmond Terrace junction.
+The access will be approximately 30 m long and oriented in a general north-west direction.
+Farm style gates installed 6 m back from the access entrance will provide security.
+The access road to the site will be ramped from a low point at its junction with the unnamed road to the established site levels at the automatic gates. - 2.5.3 Traffic management measures required to construct the access will be identified in consultation and agreement with the LHA.
+This may require partial road closures at off-peak times. - 2.5.4 In addition, any improvements required to accommodate the AIL delivery vehicle will be identified through swept path analysis and an access strategy will be produced in consultation and agreement with the highway authorities.
 This may include the temporary removal of street signs and furniture.